Over 40 Bike Trails, 300+ Miles

 Airplane enthusiasts will enjoy Kittinger Park.
 There's a speaker at the picnic pavilion that allows you to listen to the control tower as you watch private aircraft land and depart.

 From Kittinger Park, the path turns northbound along Crystal Lake Road (which becomes Maguire Blvd. at Robinson St.), passing Orlando Executive Airport.
-The original path ends at E. Livingston Street, across from Orlando Festival Park.
-Orlando Festival Park has parking, restrooms, picnicking, fitness stations, plus a popular volleyball court and the Orlando Skate Park (fee-based).
+Across Maguire Blvd. at E. Livingston St. is Orlando Festival Park, with parking, restrooms, picnicking, and fitness stations, plus a popular volleyball court and the Orlando Skate Park (fee-based).
 The park hosts many festivals and special events.

-The "Airport Gap" along the Orlando Urban Beltway runs north from the Lake Underhill Path at Livingston Street (Festival Park) to East Colonial Drive (SR50), completed in mid-January 2021.
-The path has not been expanded or improved (yet) at SR50, possibly due to utilities needing to be eventually moved.
-Hopefully, one day there will be a bridge to cross busy Colonial Drive.
-After crossing Colonial Drive, continue 1/4 mile to Woodcock Road and the Cady Way Trail.
+Formerly the "Airport Gap" along the Orlando Downtown Loop, the path runs north from E. Livingston Street (Festival Park) to E. Colonial Drive (SR 50).
+At Colonial, the path has not been expanded or improved (yet), possibly due to utilities needing to be eventually moved.
+Hopefully, one day there will be a bridge to cross the busy road.
+After crossing E. Colonial Drive, continue 1/4 mile to Woodcock Road and the Cady Way Trail.

 See all bike trails in Orange County